robotics-4-all/2016_tsiogas_DynamicSLAM/README.md

 Intro:

 This repository contains the files for a modified version of the ROS-package CRSM SLAM (Original description link: http://wiki.ros.org/crsm_slam).
-The changes that appear in this version were done as an implementation of the diploma thesis of Efthimis Tsiogas at School of Electrical and Computer Engineering, part of the Faculty Of Engineering of Aristotle University Of Thessaloniki, Greece.
+The changes that appear in this version were done as the development of the diploma thesis of Efthimis Tsiogas at School of Electrical and Computer Engineering, part of the Faculty Of Engineering of Aristotle University Of Thessaloniki, Greece.

 Technical requirements: